Git-liuliang/mysql_image/README.md

 # mysql_image
-base on centos,then add mysql 5.5
+base on centos,then add mysql 5.5 with autostart superme